Bralima: Financial performance

-Between 2016 and 2019, BRALIMA maintained a stable financial position characterized by a substantial equity base and prudent liquidity practices.
-The company's assets grew steadily, as fixed assets rose from approximately 36.0 billion CDF in 2016 to over 52.6 billion CDF in 2019, while total assets expanded from 78.1 billion CDF to nearly 102.6 billion CDF.
-Throughout the same period, BRALIMA's working capital (fonds de roulement) remained in surplus, rising from 8.17 billion CDF to 21.46 billion CDF.
+Between 2016 and 2019, the company maintained a stable financial position characterized by a substantial equity base and prudent liquidity practices.
+Bralima's assets grew steadily, as fixed assets rose from approximately 36.0 billion CDF in 2016 to over 52.6 billion CDF in 2019, while total assets expanded from 78.1 billion CDF to nearly 102.6 billion CDF.
+Throughout the same period, the working capital (fonds de roulement) remained in surplus, rising from 8.17 billion CDF to 21.46 billion CDF.
 Operating profitability (rendement d'exploitation) advanced consistently, with returns on employed capital fluctuating between 13% and 29% and averaging around 15% annually.
 Financial profitability (rentabilité financière), measured through return on investment (ROI), also showed improvement, increasing from 4% in 2016 to 18% in 2019.
-Commercially, BRALIMA's total revenue was primarily driven by beverage production volumes, with only a minor decline in 2018 due to reduced merchandise sales.
+Commercially, Bralima's total revenue was primarily driven by beverage production volumes, with only a minor decline in 2018 due to reduced merchandise sales.